Magnificent Mission Weeks

 2. Get praying

-Mission weeks are about loving our friends with the best events, the best publicity and the best answers to their questions that we can muster.
+Mission weeks are about loving our friends with the best welcome, the best conversation-starters and the best answers to their questions that we can muster.
 But ultimately it’s not down to us, which is probably a good thing, because God loves our friends and our campus more than we ever could!
 Maybe you’d like to pair up and pray specifically for a few friends or housemates, team up with local churches to host a 24/7 prayer room or host a prayer and praise night as a CU.